 Estate planning isn’t just for wealthy families.
 Read on to find out the benefits of estate planning, including the 5 estate planning documents you should have.

 Chances are, if you’ve heard of estate planning, it has probably been in the context of wealthy families on TV or in a movie.
 In reality, estate planning is for many of us—that’s because estate planning is really just about organizing your personal and financial affairs in the event that you cannot.
 And there are a few estate planning documents you should know about.

 In the words of one of our podcast guests, Attorney Genoveva Meza-Talbott, estate planning is a way of communicating love.
 It is about preparing our own things so that our family does not have to carry the stress or weight of handling things we may have left unfinished, unclear, or even a little messy.
-You can build your estate plan through an attorney like Genoveva, or through an affordable, reputable service like Gentreo, which helps you set up your legal documents and store them in a digital vault.
+You can build your estate plan through an attorney like Genoveva or Ifeoma, or through an affordable, reputable service like Gentreo, which helps you set up your legal documents and store them in a digital vault.